-I.B.1.
-The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core)
+- I.B.1.
+The program, with approval of its Sponsoring Institution, must designate a primary clinical site. ^(Core) - I.B.1.a) The sponsoring institution must also sponsor an ACGMEaccredited otolaryngology - head and neck surgery program. ^(Core)

-I.B.1.a) The Sponsoring Institution must also sponsor an ACGME-accredited residency program in either obstetrics and gynecology or urology.
-(Core) I.B.1.a).(1) The program must be associated with and meaningfully involved in the ACGME-accredited residency program in either obstetrics and gynecology or urology.
-(Core) I.B.2.
-There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
-The program must monitor the clinical learning and working environment at all participating sites.
-(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
-(Core)
+I.B.2.
+There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment. ^(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, ^(Core) I.B.2.a).(2) be approved by the designated institutional official (DIO). ^(Core) I.B.3.
+The program must monitor the clinical learning and working environment at all participating sites. ^(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director. ^(Core)